franciscoxavier04/pm-BIM/docs/release-notes/16-2-0/README.md

 ### SCIM server functionality added to OpenProject via SCIM API (Enterprise add-on)

+OpenProject 16.2 adds a **SCIM server API**, available as an Enterprise add-on in the Corporate plan.
+This allows Identity Providers (IdPs) such as Keycloak to keep user data in OpenProject synchronized automatically.
+Administrators can manage SCIM clients directly in OpenProject, configure authentication methods, and revoke tokens when needed.
+This makes it much easier to maintain consistent user records across your systems.

 ### API support for internal comments

+The API has been extended to fully support **internal comments on work packages**.
+You can now check via the Capabilities API whether a user can create, view, or edit internal comments.
+This helps external apps and integrations, such as mobile clients, support internal team discussions securely.

 ### Commenting on work packages fires a webhook

+When a comment is added to a work package, it now triggers a webhook.
+This enables external systems to react in real time to comments in OpenProject, for example by updating dashboards or notifying integrated tools.

 <!--more-->